PalaashAgrawal/allmond/model/README.md

 - `transformer_components.py` contains various standard blocks used in a transformer architecture.
 You can use them, along with custom Implementations to create a custom model architecture class.
 - `gpt.py` brings together the components to build a standard GPT architecture.
-    - (In progress) you can import models from huggingface.
-Class `GPT` will automatically wrap the model to the standard format (expected by the trainer class)
-    - Different huggingface models define variable names (such as max sequence length) by different names.
-Hence we can only support limited models for the time being.
-But feel free to build new wrappers for new classes.

 - In a nutshell, your custom model class should have the following features.